drmohammadatieh/Follow-Up-Schedule/README.md

   Here is the result:
   <img src="images/sorted.png" width="1000">

-### Option 6: Check out and return to the follow up schedule.
+### Option 6: Check out and return to the follow up schedule
   After the patient attends his appointment, it is very helpful to check the patient out and return to the follow up schedule.
 This can be done by searching the patient, then typing the file number and hitting enter.
   <img src="images/checkout_and_follow.png" width="1000">
   Here it shows how the next follow up date is calculated and reflected on the follow up schedule automatically:
   <img src="images/checkedout_and_followed.png" width="1000">

-### Option 7: Return to the main menu anywhere in the program.
+### Option 7: Return to the main menu anywhere in the program
   To return to the main screen, you just need to type -1 followed by enter anywhere in the application.
   <img src="images/main_screen.png" width="1000">

-### Option 8: Quit the program from the main menu.
+### Option 8: Quit the program from the main menu
   To quit the application completely, you just need to return to the main menu then type 0 followed by enter key.
   <img src="images/main_screen.png" width="1000">